How to Save Money on Back-to-School Supplies

 Although studies show that students do better academically with new school supplies, consider reusing or recycling old school supplies from the previous year.
 Perhaps reuse 3-ring binders if still in good condition.
 Rulers, protractors, compass, pencil boxes/bag, and calculators can also be reused the next school year.
 Take any old pencils, pens, erasers, markers, crayons, glue, etc. and reserve them for home use.
-Even the unused portions of old spiral notebooks can be uses as scratch paper.
+Even the unused portions of old spiral notebooks can be used as scratch paper.

 When it comes to book covers, there are a few ways to save money on those.
 You could decide to invest in the stretch book covers and have the student reuse them each year.
-Brown paper bags make great book covers and allows your student to be artsy and creative.
+Brown paper bags make great book covers and allow your student to be artsy and creative.
 Some butcher shops will even give you butcher paper for free or at a low rate if you ask.
 Students can even use sturdy wrapping paper to give their textbook a little flair.

-Backpacks and lunch bags/boxes are another great item that may be reused.
+Backpacks and lunch bags/boxes are other great items that may be reused.
 Consider investing in a sturdy backpack that is designed to last.
 Lunch bags and boxes can be cleaned out and freshened up to use year after year.
 Consider buying lunch bags that will grow with the child over novelty-themed lunch boxes.
 However, please note that there is mold present, consider just buying a new one for the health of the student.

 Tips on Saving Money for School Supplies

 If buying this many school supplies at one time puts a strain on your monthly budget, consider other ways to save for this time all year round.
 Many people tend to take their coin change for granted, especially pennies.
 You will be surprised how much money the average person throws away in coins each year.